Space Crusade: Mission Dreadnought

-This expansion pack gives the marine player access to additional space marine miniatures, boosting the squad to 6 space marines and the commander.
-Space marines may carry extra heavy weapons or the tarantula mobile turret.
+This expansion pack gives the Marine player access to additional Space Marine miniatures, boosting the squad to 6 Space Marines and the commander.
+Space Marines may carry extra heavy weapons or the Tarantula mobile turret.

-The alien player gains extra heavy dreadnoughts, which are extremely powerful and capable of wiping out an entire squad.
+The alien player gains extra heavy Dreadnoughts, which are extremely powerful and capable of wiping out an entire squad.
 The last mission in the additional mission book allows the alien player to continuously construct additional dreadnoughts for more firepower from the dreadnought factory board.

-The additional bulkhead doors and corridor tiles allow players to build more interesting board constructions, whereas the initial game is quite limited to either the square 2x2 mode or the long 4x1 mode.
+The additional bulkhead doors and corridor tiles allow players to build more interesting board layouts, whereas the initial game is quite limited to either the square 2 × 2 mode or the long 4 × 1 mode.

 White Dwarf

-Two articles about Space Crusade were published in White Dwarf: one for using Terminators, Space Marine Scouts, Ork Mobs, Tyranids and Genestealer Hybrids (White Dwarf 134, 1991), allowing players to use Warhammer 40,000 miniatures, and one campaign called 'Renegade' (White Dwarf 145, 1992).
+Two articles about Space Crusade were published in White Dwarf: one for using Terminators, Space Marine Scouts, Ork Mobs, Tyranids and Genestealer Hybrids (White Dwarf 134, 1991), allowing players to use Warhammer 40,000 miniatures, and one adding rules for psychic combat and including a campaign called 'Renegade' (White Dwarf 145, 1992).

 Advanced Space Crusade

 Advanced Space Crusade was a modular board game published in 1990 by Games Workshop.
 The premise of the game is that a number of Space Marine scout squads are boarding a Tyranid ship in order to sabotage its delicate internal "organs".
-The game is superficially similar to Space Hulk in that it uses 28 mm plastic Citadel Miniatures as play pieces, uses modular board pieces to represent the innards of the Hive ship, and has one player controlling the Marines while the other controls waves of Tyranids, but has no greater relationship to Space Crusade than any other game set in the Warhammer 40,000 universe.
-Without the license from Milton Bradley, many of the components of Advanced Space Crusade were released in 1993's Tyranid Attack, a substantially different game.
+The game is superficially similar to Space Hulk in that it uses 28 mm plastic Citadel Miniatures as play pieces, uses modular board pieces to represent the innards of the Hive Ship, and has one player controlling the Marines while the other controls waves of Tyranids, but has no greater relationship to Space Crusade than any other game set in the Warhammer 40,000 universe.
+Without the licence from Milton Bradley, many of the components of Advanced Space Crusade were released in the 1993 game Tyranid Attack, a substantially different game.

+Unlike the original Space Crusade game, which used custom-based combat dice, Advanced Space Crusade utilised a twelve-sided dice (D12) system for all gameplay mechanics, mirroring the same exclusive D12-only concept used in Advanced Heroquest.